Below are some commonly asked questions about my counseling practice in Orange County, CA

 DO YOU ACCEPT INSURANCE?

-I currently accept Anthem and Aetna insurance plans that can ONLY be used for In-Office sessions held at Center For New Directions in Laguna Hills.
-I do not accept insurance for Walk & Talk, Online, or In-Home sessions, or for sessions held at an office outside of CFND.
-I will provide you with what’s known as a “super bill” that you can submit to your insurance for possible reimbursement as an out of network provider for these types of sessions.
+I do not accept insurance at this time, however, I will provide you with what’s known as a “super bill” that you can submit to your insurance for possible reimbursement as an out of network provider.
 It is important to know that if you do choose to have insurance pay for counseling, they require your therapist to give you a mental health diagnosis which becomes part of your health record.
 Although I do not feel there is any shame to having a mental health diagnosis, it is up to you and how your medical records can be used in the future.

 I do understand that using insurance is a factor and sometimes a necessity for clients, therefore I am happy to refer you to providers that I may know in your network.
 Otherwise, your best option would be to contact your insurance provider for a list of therapists in your area.